JFernando13/1113-words/src/content/days/en/day-10.md

 ---
-title: "Let's learn how to have a relationship".
+title: "Let's learn how to have a relationship"
 day: 10
 pubDate: 2024-02-01
 tags: ["relationship", "falling in love", "love", "personal development", "society", "communication", "freedom", "confidence"]